So I wake up today and see this posted as a comment on my About page.

 - Make it hard to get a full night’s sleep.
 There is very little reason for this other than fucking with people, but sometimes that is reason enough.

 Once you’ve got the basics down, the next step to making the Law an essential part of the game (which it should be, because otherwise you’re wasting a city) is to make the Law weird.
-The legal system should be convoluted enough that the players cannot keep track of it all, with traditions passed down from mad kings and superstitions from days before anyone can remember.
-Trials should be held by throwing people off cliffs, ritual air-to-air combat on hang-gliders, and impromptu theater.
+It’s fun to make the legal system incredibly convoluted, enough that the players cannot keep track of it all, with traditions passed down from mad kings and superstitions from days before anyone can remember.
+Trials might be held by throwing people off cliffs, ritual air-to-air combat on hang-gliders, or impromptu theater.
 If you can’t come up with weird legal ideas on your own and are willing to shell out a few bucks, Zak S.’ Vornheim has a fantastic collection of exactly what I’m talking about.
 I don’t use many of the supplementary rules, fast creation systems or locations from that book, but the collection of random tables in the back goes a long way towards turning any city into a nightmarish landscape of incomprehensible customs and rituals, which is something I very much approve of.

 You’re going to need some.
 You’re kind of limited by the scale of the city, though: on an overland map, the city itself would be the interesting location, but within that city it has to be smaller.
 Squares, buildings, streets and alleys are your tools here.

 Most of the time, traveling the streets of the city is safe.
-The guards patrol, the walls keep out the barbarian hordes, etc. All this means is that most of your specific locations are going to have to be crazy hard to get into.
+The guards patrol, the walls keep out the barbarian hordes, etc. All this means is that most of your specific locations are going to have to supply the adventure.
 The Palace?
 Throw a rock, you’ll hit a guard.
 The Cathedral?
 Inquisitors will fuck you up if you so much as squint at it wrong.
 The pub down in Chain Alley?
 Do you know the gang that runs that place?
 They will nail your ears to the door before kicking you out.
 The point is that, for the most part, these are your dungeons.
 There are no places in the city that you will not find people, and as such the people themselves need to form your obstacles.

-That said, you do need to have awesome locations.
+You need to have awesome locations, as is always the case in a roleplaying game.
 Finding a gang leader in some random tavern and throwing down with him and all his goons is cool, but finding him in the Chain Alley Pub, that little hole-in-the-wall that you get into by walking between two buildings held up only by the massive chains strung between them, ducking under rusting iron and wondering if night has fallen or if the metal is just too thick above you…that, now, that is much better.

 Sometimes, though, stuff happens and it’s not in an awesome place.
 Fortunately for you, that can’t actually happen in the city, because you are in the city.
-There are a number of factors working in your favor to make any even more interesting.
+You’ve got a number of ways to make any situation a compelling one, even if you just rolled it randomly in a no-name street without any prep work.

 - Other people.
 Wherever you are, there will be onlookers, people who may become fellow participants at a moment’s notice.